tannerellen/hyprhelpr/README.md

 Outputs a list of menu items that can be piped into any dmenu compatible launcher.

 **Config properties:**

-- label: Human readable label that will appear as the menu text.
+- label: Human readable label string that will appear as the menu text.

 - command: The command string to run when the menu item is selected.
 Will run as bash.

 - next: Optional array that will indicate there is another sub menu.
 This can be an empty array if the command itself will bring up a sub menu or can contain an array of objects that contain the proproperties listed above.`

 **Usage:**